Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/2 - Working With the Web/README.md

 # Working with the Web

-In this lesson, I have learned about collection views, compositional layouts, diffable data sources, Swift generics, and user notifications.
-I have applied this knowledge in the guided project, Habits, an application that allows users to track good habits by recording them on a social network.
-The application uses a web service to simulate user activity on the social network, and I have had the ability to customize the habits and simulated users.
+In this lesson, I have learned about application personality, animations, concurrency, and working with the web.
+I have applied this knowledge in the guided project, Restaurant, a customizable menu application that displays a restaurant's available dishes and allows the user to place an order.
+This app uses a web service that allows students to configure the menu with their own items and photos.

 ## Swift Lessons
 - `Closures`: Executable code blocks at specific moments.